West Bank Population 2020

 Over 750,000 Palestinians are refugees or descendants of refugees, making up about 30% of the population.
 The most densely populated areas are located along the mountains, which includes the cities of Bethlehem, Jerusalem, and Yattah.
 Hebron has the largest population in the territory, which totals over 163,000.

 The primary religion throughout the West Bank is Muslim, with up to 85% practicing this religion.
-There are also approximately 14% Jewish people, while the others follow Christianity or other religions.
+There are also approximately 14% Jewish people, while others follow Christianity or other religions.

 West Bank History